IBM-Bluemix-Docs/ComposeForMySQL/connecting-external.md

 The driver and its dependencies are installed in the `node_modules` folder, and the driver appears under `dependencies` in the `package.json` file.

-You can use the following code to connect to MySQL.
+You can use the following example code to connect to MySQL.

 ```javascript
 const mysql = require('mysql');